emax-77/slide-puzzle-game-9/README.md

 # slide-puzzle-game-9
-Slide Puzzle game 9 (for  Python)
+Slide Puzzle Game 9

-This is my first program in Python.
+This is my first program in Python (2019).
 Number "0" represents the empty space.
-I tried to use pure Python code so this should works on Win / iOS / Linux